nagadomi/nunif/README.md

 ## waifu2x

 The repository contains waifu2x pytorch implementation and pretrained models.
-CLI and Web API is supported.
+Command Line Interface and Web Application is supported.
 Training is currently not implemented.

 See [waifu2x/README.md](waifu2x/README.md)